-- Is my rainy day fund sufficient for my needs or should I top it up? - Are there debts I could pay off to reduce interest payments and increase my surplus income further? - Do I need to increase the amount of life or health insurance I have?
+- Is my rainy day fund sufficient for my needs? - Are there debts I could pay off to reduce interest payments and increase my surplus income further? - Do I need to increase the amount of life or health insurance I have?
 Is my cover inflation-proofed? - Should I consider moving excess cash into an ISA for taxfree returns? - Could I increase the regular contributions into my pension or make the most of other tax-efficient savings vehicles?